 Design Software CompanyFigmaRecent Generative AI ToolsMake DesignsIt has been controversial because of its design andappleThe iOS weather app is strikingly similar.
 Not Boring Software CEO Andy Allen showed the similarities on social media, raising concerns about potential legal risks.

-Figma CEO Dylan Field quickly responded, admitting that the company had rushed the rollout of the feature.
-He stressed that Make Designs was not trained on Figma content or app designs, and the problem was that "variability was too low."
+Chief Executive Officer Figma Dylan Field responded quickly, acknowledging that the company was in a hurry to introduce the function.
+He stressed that Make Designs did not train for Figma content or application design, and that the problem was that it was too low。

 Figma Chief Technology Officer Kris Rasmussen revealed that the feature mainly relies on OpenAI's GPT-4 and Amazon's Titan Image Generator G1 models, which raises questions about whether these third-party models were trained using Apple designs.